New Mexico Assistance and Financial Aid Programs.

 Community Clinics and Medical Centers

-Dozens of clinics operate across New Mexico.
-These free or low cost community clinics can provide services to people of all incomes, and they will not turn any patient away.
-Learn more.
+Dozens of free clinics operate across New Mexico.
+These free or low cost community clinics can provide services (health or dental care) to people of all incomes, and they will not turn any patient away.
+Find free community clinics in New Mexico.

 Free or low cost dental care is also offered in New Mexico to individuals who lack insurance, or who have a limited income.
-Read more on New Mexico dental centers.
+Cleaning, extractions, surgery and more may be offered.
+Read more on New Mexico free dental centers.

 Energy and Cooling Bills

 Find a listing of assistance programs and services that can help New Mexico families pay their cooling and energy bills.
 Cash grants and free conservation may be offered.
-Click here.
+Click here New Mexico energy bill help.

 Help for Seniors in New Mexico